yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

         }
     }

-### Providing end-user's input to guide request routing

-*Client App* prompts end-user for their input:

-: *logo* is OPTIONAL and used for branding purposes.
-: *userPrompt* MUST specify at least *options* or *inputs* and MAY specify both.
-: *options* specifies 1..n multiple-choice prompts.
-: *inputs* specifies free-form input.

-*Client App* provides end-user's input using *response*, which specifies HTTP GET or POST urls.

-If provided, *Client App* includes "id" as interaction identifier.
+*Client App* MUST prompt the user according to the response received.
+It then MUST send the user input to the response endpoint using the requested method including the interaction id, if provided.

-Example *Client App* response following end-user multiple-choice:
+Example of *Client App* response following end-user multiple-choice:

     POST /native/routing HTTP/1.1
     Host: example.as.com